 Onychomycosis refers to a fungal infection of the toe or finger nail.
 It is estimated that 50 million Americans suffer from onychomycosis.
-Onychomycosis caused the nail to become thick, yellow and brittle.
+Onychomycosis causes the nail to become thick, yellow and brittle.
 The organisms that cause onychomycosis are usually fungus (90% of cases) or yeast (7% of cases).
 The onset of onychomycosis typically follows trauma to the nail.
 The onset of onychomycosis is between the ages of 20 and 80 years of age.
 Onychomycosis is found equally in men and women.

 - Nail that thickens and becomes discolored